As you all know, I won the lottery.

-Another option is to poor this money into the stock market or into index funds.
-A part of me is leery about this just because the stock market seems currently over valued or at 52 week highs.
-The last thing I want is to see my hard earned lottery type money disappear because of the erratic bipolar moods of Mr. Market.
+Another option is to pour this money into the stock market or into index funds.
+A part of me is leery about this just because the stock market seems currently overvalued or at 52-week highs.
+The last thing I want is to see my hard-earned lottery-type money disappear because of the erratic bipolar moods of Mr. Market.

 If I didn’t have a short timeline to use this money, pouring the money into dividend stocks would be a good option because of the likely possibility that I could generate about $400 in monthly dividend income from this or at least $5000+ annually (a reasonable 3.5% dividend portfolio payout rate).
 Of course, with the better taxable benefits of dividend income, I would get taxed less.
 When I sell, I will have to pay capital gains tax depending on if I made a profit on the dividend stock.

-The safest and most boring option (probably not safe since this would not even account for inflation costs) would be to leave this money in my high interest savings account.
-The high interest savings account generates a monthly interest of 1.65%. which equates to about $200 a month.
+The safest and most boring option (probably not safe since this would not even account for inflation costs) would be to leave this money in my high-interest savings account at Tangerine.
+The high-interest savings account generates a monthly interest of 1.65%. which equates to about $200 a month.
 This will be taxed at my marginal rate so it works out to be even less.